initialed85/djangolang/README.md

 - [TODO] Make the errors more readable (probably populate an `objects: []any` field)
 - [TODO] Move some of the configuration injection further out (environment variables at the outside, but just function parameters further in)
 - [TODO] Replace the various "this should probably be configurable" TODOs with mechanisms to configure
-- [TODO] Support more Postgres data types as they come up, maybe redo the type-mapping stuff to be clearer in terms of to/from request / db / stream / intermediate
-  - [TODO] Maybe just use `jackc/pgx` everywhere in the hope it'll save some type-juggling
 - [TODO] Better support for recursive schemas (in the case that they cause a graph cycle)
 - [TODO] Support for views
 - [TODO] Think about how to do hot-reloading on schema changes (is this mostly an infra problem?
 Not sure)